sonalita/ps-k8s/README.md

     - a static IP (either on the VM itself or via assigning the mac addresses fixed IPs in the DHCP settings on your router)
     - a user `psight` with `sudo` access and preferably with NOPASSWD set (`sudo visudo` the add the line `psight ALL=(ALL) NOPASSWD: ALL`).
 If you do not wish to use `psight` as your user, please mentally adjust as you read these instructions - and you may need to modify some variables in the playbooks/templates.
 - Add the ip addresses for the hostnames listed above to your hosts file (`/etc/hosts` on Linux or `c:\Windows\System32\Drivers\etc\hosts` on Windows).
 You will need to run your editor with elevated permissions ("sudo" or "run as admin") when editing your hosts file
+- I recommend using VSCode on your workstation (and possibly on the control plane) as the labs on the course are presented using VSCode and it may be easier to follow along.
+The "remote SSH" extension will allow you to run vscode on any of the nodes.
+The nodes will also have nano and vim available if you prefer not to use vscode.
-- confirm that you can `ssh psight@c1-cp1` without requiring a password, and once connected, that you can run `sudo echo hello`
+- From your workstation, confirm that you can run `ssh psight@c1-cp1` without requiring a password, and once connected, that you can run `sudo echo hello` without prompting for password - this will simplify running the Ansible plays.
 - repeat above tests for `c1-node1`, `c1-node2`, `c1-node3` and `c1-storage`.
+- **ssh onto each node once before running the playbooks to ensure you have the fingerprint in known_hosts**

 ## Running the Ansible Playbooks